asamprabin/nodeJsApiBasic/README.md

 # nodeJsApiBasic
-A new Node Js Api entry file with Express Js
+A new Node Js Api entry file with
+1. Express Js
+2. Mongoose
+3. CORS